jhudsl/OTTR_Template/getting_started.md

 Open the file and add the new 'word' to its appropriate place (the words are in alphabetical order).
 Then commit the changes to `resources/dictionary.txt` to your branch and this should make the spell check status check pass.

+### Google Slide Github Actions

+There are two actions ran in `render-bookdown.yml` that attempt to keep Google Slides updated:
+Note that the steps in [Google Slide related Secrets](#google-slide-related-secrets) need to be followed in order for these to properly run.

+1) `google_slides_image_linker.R` makes sure any code output images are updated after bookdown is re-rendered.
+2) `google_slide_png_downloader.R` downloads all the slides from the linked Google slide set as PNGs to `resources/gs_slides`.

+If you don't wish for either of these actions to occur automatically, you can delete these steps from [`render-bookdown.yml`](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/blob/main/.github/workflows/render-bookdown.yml).

 ### Running spell check and styler manually

 If you are using the [Docker container](#setting-up-docker-image), or otherwise have the `spelling` and `styler` package installed, you can run spell check and styling locally on all Rmds by running this: